kaisenlinux/manpages-dev/category/MKFS/mkfs.btrfs.md

            Alternatively you can use the wipefs utility to clear the devices.

        -q|--quiet
            Print only error or warning messages.
 Options --features or --help are unaffected.
+Resets any previous effects of --verbose.

        -U|--uuid <UUID>
            Create the filesystem with the given UUID.
 The UUID must not exist on any filesystem currently present.

+       -v|--verbose
+           Increase verbosity level, default is 1.

        -V|--version
            Print the mkfs.btrfs version and exit.